jsdealy/latin/miscellae/guideToLatinConversation.md

 I was going to see you.

 VV here were you going
-from here? — No-
-where; I know not
-where to go.
+from here? — Nowhere; I know not where to go.